- How Many Megapixels Do The Best Astrophotography Cameras Have?

 However, if you’ve got the money and want something for more than just astrophotography (for example, high-definition video), then maybe the higher megapixel count is what you need.

 We hope you found that useful.
-Please let us know below if you have any comments or questions.
+Please let us know if you have any comments or questions.